-- revenue recognition;
+- to revenue recognition;

-- research and development costs; and
+- recognition, research and development costs; costs and

 - stock-based compensation.

-There have been no material changes in our critical accounting policies and significant judgments and estimates during the six nine months ended June 30, 2023 September 30, 2023, as compared to those disclosed in "Management's Discussion and Analysis of Financial Conditions and Results of Operations - Critical Accounting Policies and Significant Judgments and Estimates" included in our 2022 Annual Report on Form 10-K filed with the U.S. Securities and Exchange Commission, or SEC, and with the securities commissions in British Columbia, Alberta and Ontario, or the Canadian Securities Commissions, on March 1, 2023.
+There have been no material changes in our critical accounting policies and significant judgments and estimates during the nine three months ended September 30, 2023 March 31, 2024, as compared to those disclosed in "Management's Discussion and Analysis of Financial Conditions and Results of Operations - Critical Accounting Policies and Significant Judgments and Estimates" included in our 2022 2023 Annual Report on Form 10-K filed with the U.S. Securities and Exchange Commission, or SEC, and with the securities commissions in British Columbia, Alberta and Ontario, or the Canadian Securities Commissions, on March 1, 2023 February 29, 2024.
 We believe that the accounting policies discussed in the Annual Report are critical to understanding our historical and future performance, as these policies relate to the more significant areas involving management's judgments and estimates.